cs107-undefined/Undefined_AD/docs/sphinx_files/organization.rst

 ``test`` folder is where we house our test suits, which contains a test file for each python files inside the ``src`` folder.

-We developed a bash script to run all the tests.
+We developed a bash script to run all the tests, including the tests written under unit test concept and the integration test concept.
 You can test them by using the following examples:

 Assuming your current directory is the ``undefined`` root directory, you can run the following codes to run the test cases we developed for ``Undefined``.